flintoftid/edmctc/ReadMe.md

 many bugs.
 Known significant bugs are listed in the file doc/[Bugs.md][] in the source code.

-Please report bugs using the bitbucket issue tracker at
+Please report bugs using the issue tracker at
-<https://bitbucket.org/uoyaeg/edmctc/issues> or by email to
+<https://github.com/flintoftid/edmctc/issues> or by email to
 <ian.flintoft@googlemail.com>.

 For general guidance on how to write a good bug report see, for example: